Like EV charging, EV billing is simple, right? The car charges a certain amount of electricity, and the owner gets the bill!

 |Postpaid||The user receives an invoice for the usage, usually monthly, based on an agreed billing cycle|

-The principle of Smart EV charging is to flatten the energy demand curve and optimize the cost-effectiveness of charging.
+The principle of smart charging is to flatten the energy demand curve and optimize the cost-effectiveness of charging.

 Equally, the pricing in modern EV Charging business follows these guidelines.